Jan and her mate Doug came from a home with a very elderly owner who was was

 came to us clipped around his back end but the fur is growing well and his coat is good

-where not clipped.
-His ears are extremely dirty with black wax, not itchy but quite tender,
+His ears were extremely dirty with black wax, not itchy but quite tender,

-but Doug is still happy to have them cleaned even though it must be a little painful.
+but Doug was still happy to have them cleaned even though it must be a little painful.

 Jan is a spayed 9 year old cream coloured Golden Retriever with a very gentle

 personality.
 She is affectionate but this sweet girl can be rather wary.
 She is

 house-trained but is sensitive to shouting and can get a little worried.